MOSALAH-CODE/KafkaPython/README.md

 ## Usage
 Once the application is running, you can access the producer and consumer services using the specified ports.
 Use the provided Kafka topic to send and receive messages.

+## Testing
+To test the application, follow these steps:

+1. Ensure that the application is running using `docker-compose up`.
+2. Open a new terminal window and navigate to the project directory.
+3. Run the `InsertData.py` script to add test data to the Kafka topic:
+4. `InsertData.py` This script will add sample data to the Kafka topic for testing purposes.

 ## Contributing
 Contributions are welcome!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.